BHoM/HTTP_Toolkit/README.md

 # HTTP_Toolkit

 This toolkit allows interoperability between the BHoM and HTTPClient operations.
-It is generally used in combination with another toolkit, such as the CarbonQueryDatabase_Toolkit, in order to interact with a specific HTTP-based platform.
+It is generally used in combination with other toolkits in order to interact with a specific HTTP-based platform.

 ### Documentation